What we do

 Through our innovative policy work and close partnerships, our small team exerts significant strategic influence.
 Our impact is visible in how our new and creative framings of weapons policy challenges have created policy movement, and in the content of new international agreements.

-• Our framing of the need for meaningful human control over weapons systems has become central to how state representatives, UN bodies, coalition partners and other humanitarian and human rights organisations talk about the challenges with autonomous weapons, and the need for an international legal response.
+- Our framing of the need for "meaningful human control" over weapons systems has become central to how state representatives, UN bodies, coalition partners and other humanitarian and human rights organisations talk about the challenges with autonomous weapons, and the need for an international legal response.
+We also provided an early elaboration of legal regulation through both prohibitions and positive obligations - which is, similarly, now key in states' discussions.

 Current Focus Areas